“I just like things to be lovely. No pain, that’s my motto” [Norman, ‘The Dresser’, Act I]

 At its very best, the theatre is a unique artistic experience, both for the actor on stage and the audience in the auditorium.

 For the actor, theatre acting not only involves the necessities of concentration and discipline, but also offers a freedom to explore and develop the role, bound only by the strictures within the character.
-There is the creative space to make choices of nuance and emphasis and introduce bits of business which give further expression to a character’s inherent quality.
+There is the creative space to make choices of nuance and emphasis and introduce bits of business which give further expression to a character’s inherent condition.

-Detailed study of the text, fertile creative rehearsal and especially the rigours of eight performances a week, enable the actor to delve deeper between and behind the lines of the original play text, to articulate what is left unsaid, whilst honouring the truth & essence of the part.
+Detailed study of the text, fertile creative rehearsal and especially the rigours of eight performances a week, enable the actor to delve deeper between and behind the lines of the original play text, to articulate what is left unsaid, whilst honouring the truth and essence of the part.

 The craft of stage acting is about developing a greater understanding of a character – their desires, dilemmas and desperation, what motivates and drives them – with the actor forging new layers of emotion latent in the play and within the role.
 This is by dint of the journey of discovery and growth that an actor goes through when they spend time, physically and emotionally, with a character during a play’s run.

 It is the close relationship an actor has with a part he is playing for a marked length of time that is at the heart of the theatre experience for the audience as well.
-The distillation of choices – the ability to alter and play with variations in shading, detail and expression – which is exclusively available to the stage actor, is the creative distinctiveness special to the theatre.
+The distillation of choices – the ability to alter and play with variations in shading, detail and expression – which is exclusively available to the stage actor, is the creative distinctiveness that is particular to the theatre.
 Moments captured on stage are delicately different and subtly change at each performance, thereby making every performance a unique event for audiences too.

 Ronald Harwood’s 1980 play about a tyrannical actor manager and his dresser offers an abundance of riches for the two actors playing the central characters.
 Brilliantly written, there is a profusion of multifaceted attributes and an almost epic scale of dimensions to Sir (the actor manager) and Norman (the dresser) The play’s thematic explorations of loneliness, isolation, failure and the different ways people react against, fight, succumb to or settle for the accumulated disappointments in life, is given pathos and believability through the layered depths of the two main characters.